-Read on in the April edition of the Beth Am Builder to find out!
-The Builder provides coverage of this month's highlighted events and stories of note.
+See what's going on at Beth Am in March in this month's issue!
+The Builder provides coverage of upcoming highlighted events and stories of note.

 Beth Am is a warm and friendly congregation.
-Our members form deep, long-lasting friendships, and are dedicated to meaningful worship, dynamic Jewish learning and compassionate care through all stages of life.
+Our members form deep, long-lasting friendships and are dedicated to meaningful worship, dynamic Jewish learning and compassionate care through all stages of life.
 Beth Am is a member of the Union for Reform Judaism.

 Stay In Touch

 There are many ways to stay connected at Beth Am.
 Email your name and email address to us so we can add you to our email list.
-Or, like/follow us:
+Or, connect with us on:

-For more than fifty years, Congregation Beth Am has been sustained by the freewill offerings of our members.
+For over 60 years, Congregation Beth Am has been sustained by the free will offerings of our members.
 Their heartfelt gifts of time, skill and financial resources have helped to create a place of remarkable physical and spiritual beauty.